PEGASUS Pre-Conference 2026

 This session focused on North America–Europe collaboration in refugee health.
 Its an Invite-only meeting hosted at the Balsillie School of International Affairs, with an option for virtual participation.
 This session will focus on a structured discussion of refugee health priorities and shared challenges.

-Hosted by the Balsillie School of International Affairs
+Hosted at the Balsillie School of International Affairs